-If you had told us that one of the best shows on NBC in 2019 would be a sitcom about moral philosophy, we would probably have thought you were pulling our leg.
+If you had told us that one of the best shows on NBC in 2020 would be a sitcom about moral philosophy, we would probably have thought you were pulling our leg.
+But, as the popular show is coming to an end, let’s talk about the lessons we got from it.

 As Chidi often reminds us: no one likes a moral philosophy professor.
 And yet here we are, awaiting season four, eager to resume Chidi’s lessons in ethics and find out what happens to the four most individually annoying but collectively wonderful characters imagination can think up.